Street Child World Cup: History

 The first Street Child World Cup was held in Durban, South Africa, in March 2010 The event brought together teams of street children and former street children from Brazil, South Africa, Nicaragua, Ukraine, India, the Philippines and Tanzania.
 The participants were between 14 and 16 years old at the time of the event and all had experience of living full-time on the streets without family.
 Each squad of 9 players included 3 girls.
 A representative team of young people from Manchester, UK, also took part in the tournament.
 This team was mentored by UK children's TV presenter Andy Akinwolere, and his journey was covered on the BBC Children's TV show, Blue Peter.

 The Street Child World Cup was initiated by UK human rights charity the Amos Trust.
 It was hosted in Durban by Umthombo Street Children and the Durban University of Technology.

-Each team was brought by a street child organisation based in the contributing country:
+Each team was brought by a street child organization based in the contributing country: